mambon5/django_learning/LEARNED_things_and_TODO.md

 ## Python Django tutorial
 1. From this python tutorial about django: https://realpython.com/get-started-with-django-1/
 2. Another tutorial on how to build a *polling app* > https://docs.djangoproject.com/en/4.1/intro/tutorial01/
+3. Good explanation of what is Django and how it's structured > https://www.w3schools.com/django/django_intro.php

 ### How to import files and functions
 Depends on the entry-point script.